Tempur Sealy International (TPX) Q3 2017 Results - Earnings Call Transcript

 Although our adjusted North American margin declined 100 basis points, as we invested in marketing and experienced some fixed-cost deleverage, we are pleased with the North American margin performance.
 Our strong margins were driven by three key areas: improvements in manufacturing, logistics and worldwide overhead.
 These have been a key area of focus over the past year-and-a-half.
 Number two, a shift in mix away from low-profit accounts and products.
 And, three, growth in our direct-to-consumer business.

 Our margin performance allowed us to offset a good portion of the sales decline in the quarter.
-Our total sales declined $108 million.
-Adjusted EBITDA declined $26 million, a significant improvement from the $39 million adjusted EBITDA decline in the second quarter.
+While our total sales declined $108 million, adjusted EBITDA declined $26 million, which is a significant improvement from the $39 million adjusted EBITDA decline in the second quarter.

 Our cash generation for the quarter was outstanding, allowing us to pay down $112 million in debt in the quarter, resulting in our leverage ratio declining to 3.7 times, which is only slightly above our long-term target of 3.5 times.
 We expect to continue pay down debt over the next few quarters, and then we expect to be in a position to consider other alternatives and allocations of capital, including possibly resuming our shareholder repurchase program.